Conor Townsend

-Conor Stephen Townsend (born 4 March 1993) is an English professional footballer who plays as a left-back for club Ipswich Town.
+Conor Stephen Townsend (born 4 March 1993) is an English professional footballer who plays as a left-back for club West Bromwich Albion.

 Townsend began his career with Hull City, from whom he had loan spells with Grimsby Town, Chesterfield, Carlisle United, Dundee United and Scunthorpe United before joining the latter permanently.
-He then went on to play more than 200 times for West Bromwich Albion before joining Ipswich.
+He then went on to play more than 200 times for West Bromwich Albion before joining Ipswich Town.
+He returned to West Bromwich Albion for a second spell in 2026.

 Career

 Hull City

 Townsend came through the youth ranks at Hull City after joining the club at the age of eight, and was promoted to the club's first team during the 2011–12 season.

 Townsend's breakthrough of sorts, at the start of the 2013–14 season, occurred when he made his Hull City debut on 27 August 2013, coming on as 55th-minute substitute in a League Cup game against Leyton Orient.

 He signed a one-year contract extension with Hull in June 2015.